Brenda Wright Sheppard

 - Brenda Wright Sheppard

-If you are interested in learning to play, contact me at wrightingsandlessons@gmail.com.
-I currently have openings for lessons and would love to work with you.
+If you are interested in learning to play, contact me at wrightingsandlessons@gmail.com or at 573.637.2235 (call or text).